luddehs/Svartklubben-FM/TESTING.md

 <br/>

-- Signing out securely ends the session and redirects the user to a designated sign-out confirmation page or the home page.
+- Signing out securely ends the session and redirects the user to a designated sign-out confirmation page or the blog page.
 <details>

  <summary>Sign Out</summary>